davidheineman/acl-search/README.md

     - Include the title in the indexing

-    - (First seperate github and HF, then deploy as a container app)
+    - Build using GitHub Actions, then deploy the built container on Google Cloud
+    - This way, I can trigger builds directly in GitHub
     - Deploy: https://console.cloud.google.com/run/create?enableapi=true&hl=en&project=light-lambda-256623
     - https://docs.docker.com/language/python/configure-ci-cd/